aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 I've been writing in one area or another since I was a child - silly poems, short stories in grade school, exceedingly bad poetry.
 In college, my writing was done solely to fulfill course assignments.
-Research, collate, draw conclusions backed by evidence and then convice the Professor to support my hypothesis was my only goal.
-After college, I moved to Taiwan.
+Research, collate, draw conclusions backed by evidence and then sway the Professor to support my hypothesis was my only goal.

+I skedaddled off to Taiwan after college to :ref:`teach <res-lttc>` English as a Second Language (ESL).
 This was before email, so I wrote postcards and letters to friends and family detailing my adventures.
+Teaching was very rewarding, and teaching college writing to non-native speakers definitely made me a better writer.

 After returning from Taiwan and earning a second unmarketable degree, I turned to the world of software development.
 I was hired to do Y2K remediation, but since I stunk at mainframe programming, my employer moved me into a development group using Smalltalk and Java.
-From then on, no matter what project I worked on, I proofread UI text, wrote Help docs, created business requirements and design documentation in addition to designing, coding, and testing software.
+From then on, no matter what project I worked on, I proofread UI text, wrote Help docs, wrote business requirements, and created design documentation in addition to designing, coding, and testing software.

 Goals
 =====